 The AUVSI International Aerial Robotics Competition, now in its 22nd year, involves the development of sophisticated aerial robots attempting a never-before-achieved mission to fly indoors to covertly search for and retrieve a specific target.
 Key to the Competition mission is that these flying robots are fully autonomous "thinking" machines.
 There will be no humans controlling the robots.
 They must avoid obstacles, navigate, and search for the target item without any human intervention or use of GPS navigation aides.
 Currently there is no aerial robot in existence that can perform the mission goals as stated in the Official Rules.
 The first team to achieve these behaviors will be moving the state of the art in aerial robotic behavior forward while providing validation of a militarily-significant mission.

-To learn more about sponsoring or recruiting at any or all of these events, please contact Sue Ransom at email@example.com.
+To learn more about sponsoring or recruiting at any or all of these events, please contact Andrea Ansell at firstname.lastname@example.org.